Bayes-assisted Confidence Regions: Focal Point Estimator and Bounded-influence Priors: Discussion

-All numerical experiments were conducted under a Gaussian likelihood with \emph{known} variance.
+All numerical experiments concerning the Gaussian likelihood in this work assume \emph{known} variance.
 In practice, the variance is usually unknown, and more conservative procedures may therefore be preferable.
-One promising direction is to adapt the FAB framework for Student-\emph{t} confidence intervals, as proposed by \citet{Yu2018}.
-Finally, our robustness results were derived only for Gaussian models; extending them to other likelihood families remains an open and worthwhile avenue for future work.
+One promising direction is to adapt the FAB framework for Student-$t$ confidence intervals, as proposed by \citet{Yu2018}.
+Moreover, our results in \cref{sec:gaussianlikelihood,sec:shrinkagepriors} are presented for univariate Gaussian likelihoods.
+Extending them to the multivariate case is straightforward under product priors when one is interested in marginal FAB-CRs for each dimension of $\theta \in \mathbb{R}^d$.
+In this case, the resulting FAB-CRs are obtained by applying the construction described in \cref{sec:fabbackground} separately to each component of $\theta$, and our results apply dimension-wise.
+Indeed, our experimental results in \cref{sec:linearregression} already illustrate this setup.
+Going forward, extensions to joint FAB-CRs for multivariate parameters under non-product priors represent a valuable yet more challenging research direction.
+Lastly, our robustness results were derived only for Gaussian models; extending them to other likelihood families remains an open and worthwhile avenue for future work.